Otago Rugby Football Union: 2003 Finished first in the round robin section of the National Provincial Championship

-Otago played Auckland in the semi-finals at Carisbrook losing 32-39.
-Josh Blackie scored two tries and Carl Hayman and Neil Brew each scoring one try in the semi final lose for Otago.
+Otago played Auckland in the semi-finals at Carisbrook losing 32–39.
+Josh Blackie scored two tries and Carl Hayman and Neil Brew each scoring one try in the semi-final loss for Otago.

 2005 Second place in National Provincial Championship

 The Otago team, coached by Wayne Graham, had a strong forward pack in 2005 with Carl Hayman, Anton Oliver and Carl Hoeft in the front row.
 Nick Evans was in form playing at first five.
-Otago finished the round robin games in fourth place with six wins from nine games and had to play number one ranked Canterbury in the semi final.
-Otago had defeated Canterbury in Dunedin 24-19 on October 1st.
+Otago finished the round robin games in fourth place with six wins from nine games and had to play number one ranked Canterbury in the semi-final.
+Otago had defeated Canterbury in Dunedin 24–19 on October 1.
 More than 11,000 attended this game played in the afternoon at Carisbrook.

-In the 2005 NPC semi-finals (played on October 14), Otago again defeated Canterbury to win with a 37-22 victory in Christchurch at Jade Stadium.
+In the 2005 NPC semi-finals (played on October 14), Otago again defeated Canterbury to win with a 37–22 victory in Christchurch at Jade Stadium.
 Chris Smylie scored two tries in the game.
 Otago then travelled to Auckland for the final.
 The game did not go Otago's way with the Auckland team playing better as the game went on.
-Auckland scored six tries in the 39-11 victory.
+Auckland scored six tries in the 39–11 victory.
 Only Josh Blackie was able to score a try for the Otago team.

 Air New Zealand Cup (2006-2009)

 Four new teams were promoted from the NPC Second Division into the Air New Zealand Cup.
 The Steve Martin coached Otago had another season reaching the semi-finals, losing to Waikato 44–15 at Waikato Stadium.

 2007 began with a 68–7 defeat to Wellington in the capital.
-Otago would win five matches to reach the quarter finals where they were beaten by Canterbury 44–6 in Christchurch.
+Otago would win five matches to reach the quarter-finals where they were beaten by Canterbury 44–6 in Christchurch.

 2008 saw Otago win four of their ten matches.
 However Otago would be the only team to defeat Wellington (36–21) during the regular season.
 Otago finished in 10th place.

 Otago finished 10th once again in 2009 with five wins from thirteen matches.